web3privacy/docs/src/content/docs/get-involved.md

 Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
 Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.

-Our aim is to change this by building practical tools, gathering IRL people who care about digital privacy, delivering reserach and guidelines.

-### ✧ Why & How

-In the digital age, privacy is not just a priority but a fundamental human right.

-Our diverse array of research, projects and tools are fueled by people who care about digital privacy, and we aim to maintain this authenticity through your continued support and the vibrant help of all those people who care about Privacy - the community.

-### ✧ Our Ultimate Goal: Pioneering Privacy in the web3 era.

-Empowering individuals to take control of their digital privacy through the Web3 stack.
+Our ultimate goal is to empower individuals to take control of their digital privacy through the Web3 stack by:
+1. building practical tools and spreading knowledge (research, infographics, guidelines, academy...)
+2. gathering people (from hacktivists to policymakers, from philosophers to founders...), and facilitating understanding and collaboration

 We envision a world where privacy is a conscious, actively chosen lifestyle, accessible to everyone, everywhere.

 # Join Us!